Pokedexrockett/final-sinatra/README.md

 Project Title
-My Cannabis Journal is a CRUD, MVC web application using Sinatra that allows a user to track strains they have tried.
+My Cannabis Journal is a CRUD, MVC web application that uses Sinatra to allow a user to track strains they have tried.

 Description
 A user signs up with a username, email, and password.
 Once registered and logged in, a user can create and save new strains with a name, date, form, thc, cbd, and review.
 Once created, strais can be editted or deleted.